PWN-9 Kangaroo

 The XPWN-9A Kangaroo was a project to develop a sounding rocket intended for use by the United States Navy.
 Using an unconventional design, flight tests were unsuccessful, and it was not put into production.

 History

 The Kangaroo was designed as a "boosted dart" type rocket, the unpropelled "dart" containing the payload being housed within the solid booster rocket's propellant, where, upon burnout, it would be ejected from the rocket by a pyrotechnic device.
-Rail launched, Kangaroo was intended to be used to measure radiation levels and the density of micrometeorites prior to the launch of manned space flights.
+Rail launched, Kangaroo was intended to be used to measure radiation levels and the density of micrometeorites prior to the launch of crewed space flights.